mjordan/drupal_field_limit_tester/test_results/results.md

 !['Chart showing rendering of the GUI node edit form vs. markup and data only'](node_edit_form_gui_vs_curl.png)

-I explain the gap at 400 fields below in the "Limitations" section.
+Despite a gap in data at 400 fields (which I explain below in the "Limitations" section), it appears that the number of fiels has little effect on how long Drupal requires to assemble and serve up the populated edit form, but that preparing the form for use within a graphical web browser takes a long time.

 ### Viewing node content

 Drupal's page caching for anonymous users is very effective, so it isn't surprising that the number of fields on a node did not increase the amount of time required to render or download the cached node content and markup.
-The time requiered to retrieve uncached node content and markup did increase with the number of fields on a node, using both Chrome and curl, but the increase was greater in Chrome:
+The time requiered to retrieve uncached node content and markup did increase with the number of fields on a node, using both Chrome and curl, but the increase was greater in Chrome than using curl:

 !['Node view test results'](node-view.png)

-Overall, requesting the JSON representation of an node is faster than fetching a representation containing full HTML markup, which is not surprising.
+This chart includes data on requesting the JSON representation of an node (red and green data in the chart above) for comparion to rendering the node data in a graphical browser.
+More commentary on that in the next section.

 ### REST requests